RLGen/LakeBench/README.md

 ### Prerequisites

-LakeBench is bulit on pytorch, with torchvision, torchaudio, and transformers.
+LakeBench is built on pytorch, with torchvision, torchaudio, and transformers.

-To insall the required packages, you can create a conda environmennt:
+To install the required packages, you can create a conda environment:

 ```sh
 conda create --name lakebench python=3.